African leaders launch talks on ‘Cape to Cairo’ trade bloc

 “We meet fully conscious of the collective responsibility we bear towards Africa’s founding fathers to create a single continental market of real economic value,” said South Africa’s President Jacob Zuma during the opening.

-The proposed free trade area (FTA) would join three existing, and sometimes overlapping, blocs to maximise Africa's budding economic prospects.
+The proposed free trade area (FTA) would join three existing, and sometimes overlapping, blocs.

-But each of the current trade blocs has different rules, with some countries belonging to more than one grouping, complicating efforts to streamline trade.
+But each has different rules, with some countries belonging to more than one grouping, further complicating efforts to streamline trade.

-The new FTA would bring together the continent's most developed economies of South Africa and Egypt and some of its most energetic, such as Angola and Ethiopia.
+The idea to unite these blocs was endorsed at a 2008 summit.
+It would bring together the continent’s most developed economies of South Africa and Egypt and some of its most energetic, such as Angola and Ethiopia.

 But the pact faces immense hurdles: tariff barriers, poor infrastructure, weak supply chains, and economies often largely reliant on natural resources rather than manufactured products.

-The three existing free trade areas -- of which the five-member East African Community (EAC) is the most advanced -- have failed to meet intra-trade targets despite removing the bulk of trade tariffs.
+The three existing free trade areas — of which the EAC is the most advanced — have failed to meet intra-trade targets despite removing the bulk of trade tariffs.